RiftValleySoftware/RVS_BlueThoth/README.md

 Including the Project into Your project
 -

+**STEP ONE** Find the project (.xcodeproj) file in the "`Carthage/Checkouts/RVS_BlueThoth`" directory, and drag it into your workspace/project Project Navigator.

 ![Including the Project File](img/IncludeProjectFile.png)

 _Fig.
 2: Including the BlueThoth Project File Into Your Own Project_

+**STEP TWO** Once the project has been included, got to your target's "`Frameworks, Libraries, and Embedded Content`" page in the "`General`" tab _(Hey!
+An Oxford Comma!)_.

+Select the "+" button, and choose the framework to embed in the target.

 ![Selecting the Appropriate Target As A Dependency](img/SelectTarget.png)